Meglutz/app-mnc-tool/README.md

 save the file as such.

-## Dev Overview / App Structure

-Quick overview on how this app is structured:

-- `main.js` creates the electron Obj and passes the `index.html` file into the main window. `index.html` is the only html file (aka. view or window) for this application.

-- `index.html` is styled by the cascading stylesheets in `/styles`

-- `index.html` includes all jscripts from the `/scripts` folder.

 ### A general Overview on how to build an electron application

 1. Make sure you've got a `build` folder in your projects root dir.